 This primer is the first in a series of seven about the Family Giving Lifecycle.
+The Lifecycle framework is comprised of seven inflection points and orients donors toward effective outcomes at each stage.

 The Lifecycle framework encompasses the breadth and inflection points of family philanthropy and orients donors to effectiveness for the purpose of promoting better outcomes.

-This framework recognizes the complexity of family decision making and acknowledges the iterative nature of the journey families undertake, making room for revisiting topics as the family and philanthropy evolve.
 The Lifecycle framework applies to families at all stages of their philanthropy1, whether they are a wealth creator just starting out or a multi-generational family foundation improving their work.
 It is important for donors and their families to revisit the seven inflection points over time as they evolve and learn.